Benefits of a BSN Degree

 - Nurse practitioner

 At Felician University, your future is our priority.
-Our Accelerated BSN program will give you the skills and knowledge you need to face the challenges of a 21st century healthcare system, as well as to prepare you to sit for the NCLEX.
+Our Accelerated BSN program will give you the skills and knowledge you need to sit for the NCLEX-RN exam and face the challenges of a 21st century healthcare system.

 Get Started Today